Glossary

 ADBC

 Unlike Flight SQL, ADBC is not a client-server protocol.
-It does not impose requirements on the server side.
-All that is needed for a database, query engine, or data platform to work with ADBC is a client-side ADBC driver that adapts its protocol or API to the ADBC API.
+It requires only a client-side driver that adapts the protocol or API of a database, query engine, or data platform to the ADBC API.

 ADBC API